What is regenerative medicine?

 This decision, made by the physician, is individualized and based on personal experience as well as the experience of other practitioners around the world who perform similar procedures.
-Depending on the severity of the injury and/or disease some diagnoses require PRP alone, some BMC alone and others fat grafting with the PRP/BMC.
+Depending on the severity of the injury and/or disease some diagnoses require PRP alone, some BMC alone and others benefit from a combination of PRP/BMC.

 Will the injections be painful?

 Usually the anesthetic lasts for a couple of hours.
-Significant discomfort may be experienced for the first 24 to 72 hours after injection, during the healing process.
-The physician will prescribe a pain medication to help manage the discomfort.
-Tylenol can also be used.
+Discomfort may be experienced for the first 24 to 72 hours after injection, during the healing process.
+The physician may prescribe a pain medication to help you manage.
+Over the counter pain medications can also be used.

 How long before I can resume activity?

 This is an outpatient procedure that results in little down time for the patient.
-You will be able to walk out of the office and should be able to resume low-impact activities the same day.
+You will be able to walk out of the office and should be able to resume low-impact activities within a couple days.
 We do suggest patients rest after the procedure to allow the healing process to begin.
-But most can return to normal activities within about three days.
+But most can return to their normal activities within about three days.
 A customized plan would be developed for you based on your activity level.
 Watch more here.

 How many treatments will it take to heal my injury?

-Most patients only require one, sometimes two treatments.
-Rarely will a patient require more than three.
+The vast majority of our patients only require one treatment.
+Rarely will a patient require more than three, and often that may only be in the case of an athlete that overuses the joint treated too soon.
+For example, think of a skier who goes out and pounds downhill moguls too soon after a knee procedure.
 After each treatment a follow up will be scheduled at about 6-8 weeks out to determine the next course of action.
-Watch more here.

 How will I know if I need more treatments?

-Your initial consultation with an orthopedic physician at Regen Orthopedics is typically covered by insurance.
+Your initial consultation with an orthopedic physician at Regen Orthopedics is covered by most insurance carriers.
 Though they are FDA approved, many insurance companies do not cover regenerative procedures because, at this time, they consider them to be investigational.
 To account for this, we offer competitive pricing for various regenerative treatments.
-Payment plans are available that make the procedures as affordable as $100/month.
+Payment plans are available that make the procedures very affordable.
 For more information on payment plans to finance the procedure please visit: www.carecredit.com

 Are there any adverse effects to the treatments?